julianschuler/RFID-password-generator/README.md

 Keep in mind that the flat version is a lot more complicated to build compared to the normal version due to its tiny SMD parts.
 Nevertheless, you should have at least experience in SMD soldering and Arduino/ATtiny programming, this isn't a beginner project!

 ## Build Instructions
-If you want to rebuild this project, see [Build Instructions](documentation/build-instructions.md).
+If you want to rebuild this project, see [`Build Instructions](documentation/build-instructions.md).

 ## References
-This project includes modified versions of the [MFRC522 library](https://github.com/miguelbalboa/rfid) and the [V-USB library](https://www.obdev.at/products/vusb/index.html) to function properly with the ATtiny84.
+This project includes a modified version of the [MFRC522 library](https://github.com/miguelbalboa/rfid) to function properly with the ATtiny84.

 ## Licenses
-All files of this project except the pcb and schematic files are licensed under MIT License (see [LICENSE.txt](LICENSE.txt) for further information).
+All files of this project except the pcb and schematic files are licensed under MIT License (see [`LICENSE.txt`](LICENSE.txt) for further information).
 These pcb and schematic files are licensed under [Creative Commons Attribution Share Alike 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Todo
 - add connection diagrams